Oleg Cassini and the Jackie Look

-When the Kennedys moved into the White House in 1961, the First Lady appointed Cassini as her exclusive couturier, earning him the nickname "Secretary of Style."
-He made an immediate splash with the dress he designed for the inaugural ball.
-That dress was later named one of the "50 Dresses that Changed the World," and it ushered in an era of breathless admiration – and frequent copying – of Cassini's designs for Kennedy.
+When the Kennedys moved into the White House in 1961, the First Lady appointed Cassini as her exclusive couturier.
+The "Secretary of Style," as Cassini became known, made an immediate splash with the dress he designed for the inaugural ball.
+Later named one of the "50 Dresses that Changed the World," the dress ushered in an era of breathless admiration – and frequent copying – of Cassini's designs for Kennedy.

-First lady Jacqueline Kennedy, center, tours the Palace of the Maharajah in Udaipur, India, wearing an apricot silk ziberline dress by Oleg Cassini during a state visit to India on March 17, 1962.
-(AP Photo/John F. Kennedy Library and Museum)
+First lady Jacqueline Kennedy tours the Palace of the Maharajah in Udaipur, India, wearing an apricot silk ziberline dress by Oleg Cassini during a state visit to India in 1962.

 The clean lines, gorgeous fabrics, and timeless silhouettes of Oleg Cassini's "Jackie Look" have transcended fashion trends – and they're still stunning today.